Jeans Revolution

 Stanford's History with Scholar Rescue

-For almost a century, Stanford has worked with the Institute of International Education (IIE), an independent not-for-profit organization, to provide some of these researchers a refuge from their dangerous predicaments.
+For almost a century, Stanford has worked with the Institute of International Education (IIE), an independent not-for-profit organization, to provide endangered scholars a refuge from their dangerous predicaments.

 Since 2006, Stanford has hosted 11 endangered scholars through IIE-SRF.
 Many of these scholars have found their academic home at Stanford Global Studies: